Javascript is not enabled.

 Doing squats or mini-squats strengthens the primary muscles that support your knees.

-As we get older, knee discomfort and stiffness are common issues, caused by arthritis and wear and tear after years of use.
-One in four adults over age 55 has knee pain, according to the journal Osteoarthritis and Cartilage.
-The good news is that exercise can help strengthen and stabilize your knees, reducing discomfort and improving mobility, says Anthony Beutler, M.D., medical director for sports medicine at Intermountain Healthcare.
+As we get older, knee discomfort and stiffness become common issues, caused by arthritis and wear and tear after years of use.
+One in 4 adults over age 55 has knee pain, according to the journal Osteoarthritis and Cartilage.
+The good news is that exercise can help strengthen and stabilize your knees, reducing discomfort and improving your mobility, says Dr. Anthony Beutler, medical director for sports medicine at Intermountain Health.

-Beutler says by far the best exercise for your knee is cycling, either on a stationary or a regular bike.
-Biking strengthens all the muscles around your knee joint without putting too much force on it, he says, which is especially important if you already have pain.
+Beutler says that by far the best exercise for your knees is cycling, either on a stationary bike or a regular one.
+Biking strengthens all of the muscles around your knee joint without putting too much force on it, he says, which is especially important if you already have pain.

-“Biking is the # 1 most awesome exercise for any knee: a replaced knee, a native knee, a knee with osteoarthritis or a knee that's otherwise pretty good,” Beutler says.
+“Biking is the number one most awesome exercise for any knee: a replaced knee, a native knee, a knee with osteoarthritis or a knee that’s otherwise pretty good,” Beutler says.
 “It moves your knee.
 Knees like to move.
 Motion is lotion.”

 No bike?
 Try a set of squats or mini-squats